 If you are employed in Canada, you must file an income tax return by April 30 of the year following the calendar year in which the employment took place.
-Tax return forms will be available in the spring.
 There are special forms for international students.
 Your International Student Office may have the forms on hand, or you can download them from the Canada Revenue Agency.
-For further information, see: www.cra-arc.gc.ca/tx/nnrsdnts/ndvdls/stdnts-eng.html bought in the province.
+For further information, see: www.cra-arc.gc.ca/tx/nnrsdnts/ndvdls/stdnts-eng.html

+Ontario has an add-on "Harmonized Tax" (HST) which applies to almost all items and services bought in the Province.
 The tax is currently 13%.
 It includes a 5% federal component and an 8% Ontario component.

-Ontario has an add-on "Harmonized Tax" (HST) that applies to almost all items and services

 All prices in stores and restaurants are shown before adding the tax (and in restaurants, the tip).
-Don't underestimate the actual total cost.
+Don't underestimate your actual total cost.